stanfordfast/stanfordfast.github.io/_pages/funding.md

-Our high school students are supported by the Grant Imahara STEAM Foundation and other supporters of the Future Advancers of Science and Technology non-profit organization.
+Our high school students are supported by the Grant Imahara STEAM Foundation and other supporters of the <a href="https://www.fastprogram.org" target="_blank" style="color:inherit">Future Advancers of Science and Technology Non-Profit Organization</a>.

 <p align="center">
     <img src="/assets/images/funding_logos/GrantImaharaSTEAMFoundation.png" width="50%" />